marouanekadiri/Accordion-Collapse-react-native/README.md

           />

 Collapse Components are considered as View , so you can use all the props of the View Component like style.

+## Migration from version 0 to version 1

+`isCollapsed` is changed to `isExpanded`, you just need to update your code.

 ## Demo